 Yogurt contains Vitamin D and probiotics.
 Probiotics are live bacteria and yeasts that are good for our health and gut.
-As mentioned earlier in this article, our gut flora is of most importance for keeping our immune system balanced.
+As mentioned earlier in this article, our gut flora is most important for keeping our immune system balanced.
 Yogurt promotes good gut health, thereby providing immunological benefits.
 Studies suggest that having a daily dose of yogurt may enhance the immune response, therefore, increasing resistance to immune-related disease.
-Plain yogurt without all of the sugar is best because sugar shuts down our immune system for several hours after consuming.
+Plain yogurt without all of the sugar is best because sugar shuts down our immune system for several hours after consumption.
 Try to avoid sugar, especially when fighting a bug.

 No. 8 – Kiwi

 A delicious way to boost our immune system and stave off colds and flu is with these fuzzy brown and green powerhouses of nutrition.
-Actually an edible berry, kiwis provide more Vitamin C than oranges.
+An edible berry, kiwis provide more Vitamin C than oranges.
 But that’s not all.
 They are also rich in Vitamin B-6 which supports a healthy immune system.